 Key Performance Indicators

 When it comes to measuring website performance, there are several KPI metrics that can be used.
 With so much data available, it can be overwhelming to know which KPIs to focus on.
-By closely monitoring the following key performance metrics, you can determine which areas of your website are doing well, vs. those areas which may need some improvement.
+By closely monitoring the following key performance metrics, you can determine which areas of your website are doing well vs. those areas which may need some improvement.

-1. Measuring Your Audience
+1. Measure Your Audience

 One of the most important things to measure on your website is your audience reach and impact.
 You can do this by tracking your visitors, which is typically done using Google Analytics or some other analytics tool.
 You’ll need to find a way to track the number of visits (Google Analytics refers to these as “sessions”), and unique visitors (Google Analytics calls these “users”), as well as to determine the number of new vs. returning visitors your website receives each day.

 By measuring users and sessions and comparing your numbers periodically (monthly, quarterly, annually), you can determine if your audience is growing, and if so, how quickly (or slowly).
 It’s crucial to have a mix of new and returning users, though the exact percentages vary by industry, goals, and more.
-Returning visits are a positive sign, since they indicate that people are thinking about your brand, and may be thinking about making a purchase.
+Returning users are a positive sign, since they indicate that people are thinking about your brand and may be thinking about making a purchase.

-2. Analyzing Your Traffic Sources
+2. Analyze Your Traffic Sources

-In addition to tracking the number of visitors and the number of visits they are making to your website, it’s important to determine how your visitors are getting to your website.
+In addition to tracking the number of visitors and the number of visits to your website, it’s important to determine how your visitors are getting to your website.
 Are they coming through Google?
 A social media marketing campaign?
 A directory listing?
 An email blast?
 A pay-per-click (PPC) ad?
 What specific keywords are leading potential customers to your site?

 Google Analytics automatically groups visitors into different categories based on demographics, geography, interests, etc., in addition to segmenting visitors by traffic channels source/medium, referrals and more.
-Analyzing your traffic sources and audience behaviors allows you to get to know your potential customers better, and to improve your marketing techniques based on that knowledge.
+Analyzing your traffic sources and audience behaviors allows you to get to know your potential customers better and improve your marketing techniques based on that knowledge.